 - NHS Trusts and hospitals that are involved in your care.

 - NHS Digital and other NHS bodies.

-- Other General Practitioners (GPs) or Primary Care Networks (which are groups of GP Practices).
+- Other General Practitioners (GPs).

 - Ambulance Services.

-- Integrated Care Board's (ICB)
+- Clinical Commissioning Groups (CCG)

 You may be receiving care from other people as well as the NHS, for example Social Care Services.
 We may need to share some information about you with them so we can all work together for your benefit if they have a genuine need for it or we have your permission.
 Therefore, we may also share your information, subject to strict agreement about how it will be used, with: